glennpoorman/nodejs-samples/README.txt

 for changes in files that haven't changed.

 Again, the specifics of the changes and how the code works will be explained in the code comments.
-New things will be heavily commented in the.
+New things will be heavily commented in the code.
 In an effort to avoid a mile high pile of comments in the later samples, detailed comments on code that was already explained in a previous sample will be removed or simplified down to just a line or two.
 In other words, if you see some code you don't understand and it isn't commented or the comments are vague, chances are it was introduced in an earlier sample and was heavily commented there.

-To start with though, always sue the "What's Diferent?" section in the README to zoom in on the specific changes for any particular sample.
+To start with though, always use the "What's Different?" section in the README to zoom in on the specific changes for any particular sample.

 Files in this folder